ramkumarshankar/pixi-kaleidoscope/README.md

 A node.js app.

-## Development
+## Setup

 Clone this repo, change to the project directory and run

 `npm install`

-Then, to run the local development environment run

-`npm run dev`

 ## Structure

 Key components:

 - `/src` - Contains the source and configuration files for the animation.
-The configuration file used during build is `/src/config/default.js`.
+There are two configuraton files - `/src/config/default.js` is for dev, and `/src/config/prd.js` is used for the production build.
+The main difference in production config file is the image paths being passed in through `localStorage`, for integration with the Shopify store.

 - `/assets` - Image assets used for the kaleidoscope.
 When you click on 'Next Image' in the kaleidoscope, these are the images the animation will cycle through.

+## Development

+To run the local development environment run

+`npm run dev`

+This build will use the config values in `/src/config/default.js`.

 ## Building for deployment